BrusselsBrussels +32 (0) 2 372 91 68

 10:00

 • My journey: sharing learning.
 Most of us are unaware of what others have learned on their transition journey.
-We know why we are acting, but how are we approaching energy transition and decarbonisation, what have we learned, and is it possible to accelerate?
+We know why we are acting, but how are we approaching energy transition and decarbonisation, what have we learned that others can learn from, and is it possible to accelerate?
+Moderated by Matt Pumfrey.

 10:45